 That's like all he does.

-It appears that he thinks that this was a deep state setup and now Trump is being a real dick on Twitter and making things worse.
+It appears that he thinks that this was a deep state setup, and now Trump is being a real dick on Twitter and making things worse.

-Particularly given the circumstances where Alex is realizing that Trump is trying to provoke Iran and Iraq, kind of, with his threats and saying that we won't leave unless they pay us.
+It's a dumb interview, but Alex is pretty receptive to Skousen's anti-Trump messaging, particularly given the circumstances where Alex is realizing that Trump is trying to provoke Iran and Iraq kind of with his threats and saying that we won't leave unless they pay us.

 If there's a recipe for a dismount from Trump, it feels like this could be a path towards it.